flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 the drive is the nominal reason why you can't just pick a random direction and warp off, but doesn't quite explain how we can just warp to bookmarks in the middle of nowhere (but WHATEVER).
-Furthermore, you can blame your warp core (essentially, an [aneutronic fusion reactor](http://wiki.eveonline.com/en/wiki/Aneutronic_fusion) coupled with the depleted vacuum generator) for creating "[four dimensional drag](http://wiki.eveonline.com/en/wiki/The_Storylines_of_New_Eden_-_11th_February)" that pulls your ship to a halt (this is ostensibly why we play submarines in space (from a physics model perspective), as opposed to the Newtonian motion
+Furthermore, you can blame your warp core (essentially, a reactor (each race has their own kind) coupled with the depleted vacuum generator) for creating "[four dimensional drag](http://wiki.eveonline.com/en/wiki/The_Storylines_of_New_Eden_-_11th_February)" that pulls your ship to a halt (this is ostensibly why we play submarines in space (from a physics model perspective), as opposed to the Newtonian motion